John Prokop: College

 Josh Hauge was an assistant at Clarkson when he began recruiting Prokop.
 When Hauge was named the head coach at Union prior to the 2022–23 season, Prokop committed to play college ice hockey at Union.
 During the 2022–23 season, in his freshman year, he was one of six skaters to appear in all 35 games.
 He recorded a team-high 23 points on four goals and 19 assists.
 He became the first rookie defenseman in Union's NCAA Division I history to lead the team in points.
 Following the season he was named to the All-ECAC Rookie Team.

 During the 2023–24 season, in his sophomore year, he led the team in scoring with eight goals and 27 assists in 36 games.
 He recorded one goal and nine assists in six games to lead Union in scoring during November.
 He recorded three multi-point games and had at least one point in every game in the month.
 He was subsequently named the ECAC Hockey Defender of the Month for the month of November 2023.
 During conference play he led the team with six goals and 18 assists for 24 points, and was named a finalist for the ECAC Hockey Player of the Year.
 Following the season he was named a unanimous All-ECAC First Team honoree and an AHCA East Second Team All-American.

 Professional

 On March 20, 2025, Prokop signed a one-year contract with the Toronto Maple Leafs of the NHL, beginning during the 2025–26 season.
 He was assigned to the Maple Leafs' AHL affiliate, the Toronto Marlies, for the remainder of the 2024–25 season.

+As a pending restricted free agent, Prokop was not tendered a qualifying offer by the Maple Leafs and was released as a free agent.
+On July 20, 2026, Prokop was signed to a one-year, AHL contract with the Milwaukee Admirals, affiliate to the Nashville Predators.